zerionproject/Zerion/docs/ZERION_TECHNICAL_WHITEPAPER.md

 ---

-*This whitepaper is based on analysis of the Zerion codebase as of commit 9345341.
+*This whitepaper is based on the Zerion codebase.
 For the most current information, please refer to the source code repository and official documentation.*

 **End of Document**